ruudwelten/dotfiles/README.md

-# dotfiles
+# Rudi's Dotfiles

-Install, restore and sync tools
+Welcome to my collection of dotfiles and scripts for customizing OS X and Linux to my liking.
+Right now it is still a work in progress.